 Come during walk-ins to request a new document if the information on your I-20 is no longer correct or your I-20 has expired.

-For re-entry to the U.S., your I-20 must a have a valid re-entry (or "travel") signature on page 3.
+For re-entry to the U.S., your I-20 must a have a valid re-entry (or "travel") signature on page 2 or 3.
 Your re-entry signature is valid if:

 If your signature is no longer valid, you must request a new signature from ISSS before you travel.
 Visit ISSS during walk-ins.
 Signatures take just a few minutes to process.

 You should be able to provide documents that verify the funding information as listed on your I-20.
 If your current funding does not match the funding listed on your I-20, then you’ll need to get a new I-20 with updated funding information.
 Examples of funding documents are: